stuenofotso/remoteComputer/README.md

 -	Give your tips, comments, criticisms and issues with the community of users directly through the application.
 -	 Capture unique moments through screenshots.
 -	handle mouse scroll (use volume up and down button)
+-	Take an image through your smartphone and save it directly to your PC
 -	drag and drop components
 -	shutdown server computer
 -	restart server computer